 I mentioned earlier that you should not pay for fake followers or likes on Instagram.
 But paying for ads is different.
 You’re not forcing people to follow you; instead, you’re paying for a targeted ad that will be seen by people in your target audience.

 Paying for ads on Instagram is not necessary to gain more followers, but it can speed up the process.
-If you have the money, it might be worth testing it out once or twice and seeing how your ads fare.
+If you have some money in your advertising budget, it might be worth testing it out once or twice and seeing how your ads fare.
 How many new followers do you gain after starting an ad campaign?
 What about likes?
 Or how about comments?
 Be sure to pay attention to the effect ads have on your Instagram to know if they’re truly worth the investment.

 Pay close attention to your analytics and learn from them